DofE Expedition services for schools and youth groups.

 ...or we can take them off your hands completely

 As an Approved Activity Provider (AAP) for the expedition section of the DofE we are licensed to run all aspects of the expedition section.
-Although we are based in the North of England we work with schools and youth groups all over the UK.
-We train groups in schools all over the country and run their expeditions from Dartmoor to Hertfordshire to the Highlands of Scotland taking in Wales, The Yorkshire Dales and the Lake District in between.
+Although based in the North of England we run and help out with training days and expeditions throughout the country.
 We even run international expeditions in Europe.
 Wherever you are based in the UK we can probably help.

 - Organise entire programmes of training, practice and qualifying expeditions

 - Organise the expeditions for groups that you have trained, this includes booking campsites, checking routes and notifying the DofE of the expedition

 - Provide a team of supervisors to supervise expeditions where you have trained the groups and planned the expedition.

 - Provide a few supervisors to work alongside your staff and under the direction of a suitably qualified member of your staff.